SAI360/Compliance360-Import/Employee/README.md

 ```
 powershell -ExecutionPolicy Unrestricted -File .\Example-Employee-Import.ps1
 ```
-Job status can then be viewed in Compliance360 under the Home -> Job Status menu.
-Cllck on the Magnifying glass on the relevant entry to see a detailed summary of the import.
+Job status can then be viewed in C360 under the Home -> Job Status menu.
+Click on the Magnifying glass on the relevant entry to see a detailed summary of the import.

 The input file can just as easily be posted automatically from a custom application or commercial product (WorkDay, etc.).